Back to articles

 Structure of Ribosomes

 A ribosome is in the subspherical structure and consists of two unequal parts.
 One is a larger unit, and the next is a smaller unit.
 The larger subunit is dome-shaped, whereas the smaller subunit is in the oblate-ellipsoid cap shape.
 In the larger subunit, protuberance, stalk, and ridge are present.
 In the larger subunits, two sites, the peptidyl (P) and the aminoacyl (A) site, are present.
-The smaller subunit consists of the head, cleft, and platform.
-The smaller unit fits over, the larger subunit like the cap.
+A third site, the exit (E) site, is where the used tRNA leaves.
+So the three sites, A, P, and E, mark the path a tRNA takes through the ribosome: it enters at A, moves to P, and leaves at E. The smaller subunit consists of the head, cleft, and platform.
+The smaller unit fits over the larger subunit like the cap.
 The cleft provides space for the mRNA in between these two subunits.

 These two subunits remain attached to each other due to the higher concentration of the Mg++ ions.
 When there is a decrease in the concentration of the Mg++, then these larger and smaller subunits get separated.
 In the bacterial cell, these two subunits remain freely in the cytoplasm, and only during the protein synthesis do they unite.
-During the higher concentration of the Mg++ ions, ribosomes known as monosomes get associated with each other forming the dimer.
-During protein synthesis, many ribosomes are aggregated in the mRNA forming the polyribosomes or polysomes.
+A single ribosome working on an mRNA is called a monosome.
+During active protein synthesis, many ribosomes attach to the same mRNA at once, forming a polyribosome or polysome.

 Types of ribosomes